chef/chef-web-docs/content/deprecations_dnf_package_allow_downgrade.md

 aliases = "/deprecations_dnf_package_allow_downgrade.html"
 +++

-The underlying `dnf` command in Red Hat based operating systems does not require `--allow-downgrade` like the previous `yum` command did.
-This property does not affect the `dnf_resource` resource execution and should be removed.
+The underlying `dnf` command in Red Hat based operating systems doesn't require `--allow-downgrade` like the previous `yum` command did.
+This property doesn't affect the `dnf_resource` resource execution and should be removed.

 ## Remediation